ucan-wg/invocation/README.md

   "inputs": {
     "to": ["boris@example.com", "carol@example.com"],
     "subject": "Coffee",
-    "body": "Hey you two, I'd love to get coffee sometime and talk about UCAN Closures!"
+    "body": "Hey you two, I'd love to get coffee sometime and talk about UCAN Tasks!"
   }
 }
 ```